A laughing couple in winter clothes stands in front of a grey wall, touching each other with their foreheads.

 If assets are seized as part of a debt collection procedure against one of the partners, it might be impossible to determine who owns what.
 As a result, assets that actually belong to the partner who isn’t liable for the debt may be seized.
 This is why it’s advisable to draw up an inventory.

-Cohabiting partners have no legal claim to an inheritance, so it’s important to name your partner as a beneficiary in your will – but make sure you comply with the compulsory shares for children and parents.
+Cohabiting partners have no right to an inheritance, so it’s important to name your partner as a beneficiary in your will – but make sure you comply with the compulsory shares for children and parents.

 Cohabiting couples are taxed individually, so they usually pay less tax than they would if they were married.